tmiland/invidious-updater/README.md

 - Support for auto-update check
   - [ ] For Invidious
-- [ ] Support for running own forks
 - [ ] Support for database backup

 ## Compatibility and Requirements